cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 [!NOTE] A TeamRole is only created on a cluster if it is referenced by a TeamRoleBinding.
 If a TeamRole is not referenced by a TeamRoleBinding it will not be created on any target cluster.
 A TeamRoleBinding referencing a TeamRole with an aggregationRule will only provide the correct access, if there is at least one TeamRoleBinding referencing a TeamRole with the corresponding label deployed to the same cluster.

-The following example shows how to an AggregationRule can be used with TeamRoles and TeamRoleBindings.
+The following example shows how an AggregationRule can be used with TeamRoles and TeamRoleBindings.

 This TeamRole specifies `.spec.Labels`.
 The labels will be applied to the resulting ClusterRole on the target cluster.